Metal-Toilet/ACCA-RPG/README.md

 # ACCA-RPG
 The "open source" tabletop roleplaying game.

-**NOTICE:
-1) This README is a dumpster fire.
+**This README is a dumpster fire.
 I typed it out really quick.
 It will be redone eventually.
-Sorry about that.
+Sorry about that.**

-2) THIS PROJECT IS IN VERY EARLY ALPHA STAGES.
+**THIS PROJECT IS IN VERY EARLY ALPHA STAGES.
 WE DON'T EVEN KNOW WHAT THE CORE CONCEPTS OF THE GAME ARE YET**

 ## Wtf is this?